+Tyson Foods, Inc. Reestablishing Operations in Richland County

-Tyson Foods, Inc. reestablishing operations in Richland County
+Tyson Foods, Inc. Reestablishing Operations in Richland County Company’s $55 million total investment will create 330 jobs

-COLUMBIA, S.C. – Tyson Foods, Inc. (NYSE: TSN), one of the world’s largest food companies and a recognized leader in protein, today announced plans to reestablish operations in Richland County.
+COLUMBIA – Tyson Foods, Inc., one of the world’s largest food companies and a recognized leader in protein, today announced plans to reestablish operations in Richland County.
 The company’s total investment of $55 million over the next three to five years will create 330 jobs, including 160 positions associated with the company’s former operations.

 Located at 1970 Bluff Road in Columbia, Tyson plans to transform the facility into a meat portioning and packing operation.
 The company will initially invest $42 million, and over the next three to five years, it plans to invest in additional improvements and production equipment, with a total investment of $55 million.
 The new operations will employ 330 people, more than double the number of team members who previously worked at the facility.